 Online Registration for the SAT Test

-- Demographics may be unimportant, but SAT test utilizes this information for the test takers statistics.
-This section is technically optional and has no impact on your SAT test score or even your college admissions.
+5. Demographics may be unimportant, but SAT test uses this information for the test-takers’ statistics.
+This section is optional and has no impact on your SAT test score or even your college admissions.

-Decide if you want to answer questions about your College Plans, Activities, GPA/Rank, Course Work as well as College Board Programs.
-These may time some time, but the information here will be useful if you participate in the Student Search Service.
+7. Decide if you want to answer questions about your College Plans, Activities, GPA/Rank, Course Work as well as College Board Programs.
+These may take some time, but the information here will be useful if you participate in the Student Search Service.

-- Decide whether to take the SAT Essay section and find out which colleges or universities recommend the section.
-Then, upload a photo that meets SAT test specific image requirements.
+8. Decide whether to take the SAT Essay section and find out which colleges or universities recommend the section.

-- “Select Test and Center” section is what really seems to matter during your SAT test registration.
+10. “Select Test and Center” section is what really seems to matter during your SAT test registration.
 The Terms & Conditions section outlines the things you agree when taking the SAT test.
-Although you need to read a lot of things in this section, it summarizes to:

 - Students promise not to cheat on the SAT test.
 Students promise not to utilize their cell phone during the SAT test.
 Test-takers are not allowed to discuss questions as well as answers.

-- From there, you will select your SAT test date.
-If students have a fee waiver or testing accommodations, this is where they fill in that information.
+10. Select your SAT test date.
+If you have a fee waiver or testing accommodations, this is where you fill in that information.